 32.1-291.14.
 Rights and duties of procurement organization and others.

 When a hospital refers an individual who is dead or whose death is imminent to a procurement organization, the organization shall make a reasonable search of the records of the Virginia Department of Motor Vehicles and any donor registry that it knows exists for the geographical area in which the individual resides to ascertain whether the individual has made an anatomical gift. [source]

 Virginia DMV registers more than 90% of Virginians registered on the Virginia Donor Registry.

 Donate Life America

-Donate Life America (DLA) is an independent national organization devoted to inspiring people to save and enhance lives through organ, eye and tissue donation.
-Donate Life America manages and promotes the national brand for donation, Donate Life, and assists Donate Life State Teams and national partners in facilitating high-performing donor registries.
+Donate Life America (DLA) is a nonprofit national organization devoted to inspiring people to save and enhance lives through organ, eye and tissue donation.
+DLA manages and promotes the national brand for donation, Donate Life, and assists Donate Life State Teams and national partners in facilitating high-performing donor registries.